AlexandreMundoJS/AlexandreMundoJS/README.md

 - 🌱 I’m currently learning Java and SpringBoot.
 I'm creating projects to understand the framework.
 - :heartpulse: I have experience in Front and Backend projects.
 I also have experience in software and solution Architecture.
 - 💞️ I’m looking to collaborate on JavaScript projects.
-- You'll not found anything usefull here.
+- You won't find anything usefull here.
 Contact me on <a href="https://www.linkedin.com/in/alexandre-garske-machado/" title="Linkedin">Linkedin</a>

 ## SKILLS